Last Updated On September 14, 2020.

 Photography 101.
 Source – bobdeephoto

 Fun Fact: Oniru Private Beach is a few kilometres from great photography props such as Zenith Bank Headquarters, Chocolat Royal Ice Cream, Landmark Center, Hardrock Cafe, Four Points By Sheraton Hotel, Oriental Hotel and many other landmarks in Lagos.

 Hard Rock Cafe.
 Source – TripAdvisor

-If you want pictures for a photoshoot then Oniru is worth a shot, allow the picturesque view over white sand and the Atlantic ocean be your canvas.
+If you’d like pictures for a photoshoot then this beach is obviously worth a shot, let the picturesque view of the white sand and Atlantic ocean become your canvas.

-I randomly asked some ladies if they would accept Beach Proposals and their response was an astounding yes!
+I asked some of my lady friends at random if they would like Beach Proposals and their response was an astounding yes.
+Heck!
+I would too.